outerbounds/airflow-on-minikube/README.md

 ### Metaflow Configuration Setup

 Create `~/.metaflowconfig` folder If it doesn’t exist and then run the following command to extract a metaflow configuration for the minikube cluster and store it in the `~/.metaflow_config` folder.
-The command requires and S3 bucket path.
+The command requires a S3 bucket path.

 ```bash
 python metaflow_configure.py export-metaflow-config s3://mybucket > ~/.metaflowconfig/config.json